Twixter: Parallels in other societies

-The emergence of twixters is not entirely new, as it is similar to social phenomena observed in other industrialized societies.
+The emergence of twixters is not entirely new, as it resembles social phenomena observed in other industrialized societies.
 Since the 1980s and 1990s, Japan has seen the growth of a parasite single or "freeter" segment of the youth population who live at home and work at undemanding jobs.
 The Hodo-Hodo zoku are employees who avoid promotion to minimize stress and maximize free time.
 Likewise, in Europe since the 1990s, there has been a growing number of NEET, those "Not engaged in Education, Employment, or Training".

 In October 2007, former Minister of Economy and Finance of Italy Tommaso Padoa-Schioppa called people in their twenties and still living with their families bamboccioni ("big, dummy boys"), stirring controversy within the Italian media.
-Newspapers received numerous letters from readers personally taking offense and pointing out that he knew little about the situation of a considerable part of twenty-something Italians, who live on approximately €1,000 per month and cannot afford to leave their parents’ house.
+Newspapers received numerous letters from readers who took offense and pointed out that he knew little about the situation of a considerable number of twenty-something Italians who live on approximately €1,000 per month and cannot afford to leave their parents' house.
 A similar case is also seen in Spain, with the term mileurista to describe the youth who live with €1,000 salary (mil euros).
 In Greece, the minimum salary is €700 and the Greek media popularized the term the "€700 generation".
 This generation evolved in circumstances leading to the Greek debt crisis and participated in the 2010–2011 Greek protests.